 Events at the Mall

-Over the school Spring Break holidays each year, the mall’s giant parking lot is sometimes taken over by a chalk art festival with a carousel and train that can be ridden.
+Over the school Spring Break holidays each year, the mall’s giant parking lot is sometimes taken over by a chalk art festival with a carousel and train that children can ride.
 In the summer, the parking lot becomes home to free weekly outdoor movies.

 See below for details about each of these seasonal special events.